1. TO WHOM DOES THE OFFICE OF INTERNAL AUDIT AND ADVISORY SERVICES REPORT?

 4. HOW OFTEN ARE DEPARTMENTS REVIEWED?

-The results of the risk assessment and the priority ranking for each auditable unit, while considering the available audit resources, determine the frequency of reviews.
+The frequency of a review is determined by the risk assessment results and the priority ranking for each auditable unit, taking into account the available audit resources.

 5. WHY ARE DEPARTMENTS ALWAYS UNDER AUDIT?

 The scope of an audit often goes beyond departmental or divisional boundaries.
-Therefore, information may be needed for a separate audit, to address outstanding issues, or for special reviews requested by management.
+Therefore, Internal Audit may need information from one department related to another department's audit, address outstanding issues from a previous audit, or for a special review requested by management.

 6. WHAT CAN I DO TO FACILITATE THE AUDIT PROCESS?